|Artillery and Armoured Fighting Vehicles preserved in New England 1: Maine

 The Aroostook War of 1838-1839 revived anti-British feeling and concern over the vulnerability of the region to another attack like that of 1814.
 Also, Penobscot and Bangor were a major source of shipbuilding lumber.
 The response was the inclusion of the Penobscot in the Third System of coastal fortifications, and the construction of Fort Knox, a large, expensive, granite fort at the mouth of the Penobscot River.
 The fort had two batteries facing the river, each equipped with a furnace to heat cannonballs sufficiently that they could ignite wooden ships if the ball lodged in the vessel.
 These furnaces became obsolete with the adoption of ironclads.

-Cast-iron 10-inch Rodman Gun, (Columbiad, 10-inch, smoothbore, seacoast, Model 1861), weight 14,980-lbs, mounted on an iron wheeled gun carriage.
-The mechanism to set and retain the elevation is missing.
-(John Stanton Photo 1, Leonard G. Photo 2)
+10-inch Rodman Gun, (Columbiad, 10-inch, smoothbore, seacoast, Model 1861), weight 14,980-lbs, showing elevation ratchets used in earliest guns.
+The ratchet post to set and retain the elevation is missing.
+The gun is mounted on a long iron wheeled gun carriage.

 Rodman guns were a series of American Civil War–era Columbiads designed by Union artilleryman Thomas Jackson Rodman (1815–1871).
 The guns were designed to fire both shot and shell.
 These heavy guns were intended to be mounted in seacoast fortifications.
 They were built in 8-inch, 10-inch, 13-inch, 15-inch, and 20-inch bore.
 Other than size, the guns were all nearly identical in design, with a curving bottle shape, large flat cascabels and with ratchets or sockets for the elevating mechanism.
 Rodman guns were true guns that did not have a howitzer-like powder chamber, as did many earlier Columbiads.
 Rodman guns differed from all previous artillery because they were hollow cast, a new technology that Rodman developed that resulted in cast iron guns that were much stronger than their predecessors.
 They were all smoothbore guns designed to fire spherical shot and shell, primarily against ships.